Orshahar91/Orshahar91/README.md

 - 🔭 I’m currently working in <a href="https://exlibrisgroup.com/" target="blank">Ex Libris</a>

-- 🌱 I’m currently Working as an automation developer.
+- 🌱 I’m currently Working as a full stack developer.

-- 🌱 I’m currently learning Angular, NodeJS.</a>

 - 💬 Ask me about **Selenium & TestNG**